MrDurdenEG/Payment-System/README.md

 This project is a simple C-based transaction system that simulates the process of handling card transactions, validating card details, and managing account balances.
 The system reads account data from a file, processes transactions, and updates the account database accordingly.

+(there is some file and folders i didnt use them, don't care about 'em ,thanks )
 ## Features

 - **Card Data Validation**: The system checks the validity of cardholder names, expiration dates, and PANs (Primary Account Numbers).